abcorrea/htg-domains/readme.md

 * The `visitall-multidimensional` folder contains an extension of the original visitall domain that interchanges the 2D-grid with a n-dimensional hypercube.

 * The `*-large-simple` folders contain larger instances of standard benchmarks with a low goal amount.

+* The `labyrinth` folder contains the SAT and OPT set of the labyrinth domain from the [IPC2023 dataset](https://github.com/ipc2023-classical/ipc2023-dataset/tree/main).
+The domain has been altered to include no negative preconditions

 ## Scripts